SciRooPlot/SciRooPlot/docs/slides/slides.typ

     [
       - The data-type agnostic `AddData()` function accepts virtually all ROOT histograms, graphs, profiles, functions and trees.

-      - Data is identified by name and automatically searched for in the corresponding dataSource across all associated files.
+      - Data is identified by name and automatically searched for in the corresponding data source across all associated files.

       - Directory or list paths within ROOT files can be prepended to object names to disambiguate identical names.